 - 1. Turn the ignition key OFF then ON.
 The fuel pump should prime momentarily upon power up. - 2.
 Connect the ECU to PCLink. - 3.
-Click on each of the runtime value tabs (located about two thirds of the way down the screen) and check that all values are as expected.
-Where possible operate sensors (e.g. TPS) to ensure correct readings are displayed.
-The following values should be checked: - a.
+Access the runtimes values by pressing the F12 Key, click the 'Analog' tab: - a.
 TPS spans from 0 to 100% when throttle is pressed.
 If not, perform a TPS Calibration. - b.
 MAP should read approx 101 kPa (at sea level) with the engine not running.
 If not, check the MAP Sensor Type setting and perform a MAP Calibration. - c.
 ECT should read current engine temperature. - d.
 IAT should read current intake air temperature. - e.
-Digital Inputs Operate switches connected to any digital inputs while watching the runtime value to ensure they operate as expected. - 4.
+Digital Inputs (click the 'Digital' tab) Operate switches connected to any digital inputs while watching the runtime value to ensure they operate as expected. - 4.
 Rectify any faults found in Step 3. - 5.
-Click on the 'Fuel' heading, then 'Fuel Set-up': - a.
-Locate the 'Master' setting.
+Locate the 'Master Fuel' setting.
+This can be found in the ECU Settings Menu under: Fuel > Fuel Setup > Fuel Main. - a.
 This will need to be adjusted during or just after start-up. - 6.
 Crank the engine until it starts.
 Some throttle may be required for first time start-up due to imperfect tuning.
 If necessary adjust the Master setting to enrich/lean the engine (increase to enrich). - 7.
 If the engine fails to start after several attempts, do not crank it endlessly.
-Stop and determine the problem before continuing. - 8.
-Check the Trigger Error Counter (found under the Triggers runtime values tab).
+Stop and determine the problem before continuing. - Check the Trigger Error Counter (found under the Triggers runtime values tab).
 If this value increases during cranking/running then there is a trigger setup fault.
 It is not unusual for this number to count one or two on the first engine revolution. - 9.
 Once the engine starts, adjust the 'Master' (under fuel settings) setting to achieve best possible running. - 10.
 The engine should now be allowed to fully warm up.
 It may be necessary to readjust 'Master' several times to maintain smooth running.
-Don't forget to keep an eye on engine temperature. - 11.Once the engine is warmed up and running well, perform another trigger calibration (known "as setting the base timing"). - 12.
-Perform a Store by pressing F4.
+Don't forget to keep an eye on engine temperature. - 11.
+Once the engine is warmed up and running well, perform another trigger calibration (known "as setting the base timing"). - 12.Perform a Store by pressing F4.

-7.1 Final Checks
+6.1 Final Checks